roramirez/MagicMirror-Module-Template/README.md

 `bash -c "$(curl -sL https://raw.githubusercontent.com/roramirez/MagicMirror-Module-Template/master/create_module.sh)"`

-This creates a module example to start your developement.
+This creates a module example to start your development more easy.

 If you have any suggest, please let me know [by an issue](https://github.com/roramirez/MagicMirror-Module-Template/issues/new).